yangr0/CRYPTZ-old/README.md

 # CRYPTZ

-[CRYPTZ](https://github.com/iinc0gnit0/CRYPTZ) is a great tool for encrypting and decrypting with it being uncrackable. :key: :lock: :unlock: [NEW VERSION](https://github.com/r2dr0dn/Cryptz)
+[CRYPTZ](https://github.com/iinc0gnit0/CRYPTZ) is a great tool for encrypting and decrypting with it being uncrackable. :key: :lock: :unlock: [NEW VERSION HERE](https://github.com/r2dr0dn/Cryptz)

 ## Credits